-Example 2 - Office telephone with Speaker
+Example 2 -Office telephone with Speaker

 Consider a digital telephone answering machine with speech compression.
-It performs the following operations
+It performs the following operations oftware Architectures November 28, 2022

-- Records about 30 minutes of total voice sampled at 8kHz - The software design for the answering machine - It must respond rapidly to many different events. - It has restrictive and various processing requirements. - It has different deadlines and different priorities. - This is a more complex architecture
+- Records about 30 minutes of total voice sampled at 8kHz - The software design for the answering machine - It must respond rapidly to many different events. - It has restrictive and various processing requirements. - It has different deadlines